 Dan Fitts is the Executive Director of the Adirondack Research Consortium.
 In his professional career he has worked in the areas of environmental policy and administration.
 Dan is also the Executive Director of the Adirondack Park Institute, a not-for-profit that raises funds for environmental educational programs at the Interpretive Centers at Paul Smiths and Newcomb.

-Joseph A. Henderson, Lecturer in the Environment & Society Department, Paul Smith’s College.
+Joseph A. Henderson, Associate Professor in the Environment & Society Department, Paul Smith’s College.
 Expertise in the anthropology of environmental education, the politics of climate change education, and sociocultural learning theory.
 Elected member of the Saranac Lake Central School District Board of Education and ADK 46er #7265.

 Mel Johnson is an Associate Professor in Natural Sciences and Forestry at Paul Smith’s College.
 Her work centers around integrating remote sensing, GIS, and related skills with field work to examine real-world conservation issues and as communication tools.
 Current research projects involve using UAS (drones) for natural resource monitoring.
 Mel is the program director for the Paul Smith's Adirondack Field Ecology course.

 Ellen Percy Kraly holds the William R. Kenan, Jr. Professor of Geography and Environmental Studies at Colgate University.
 Her scholarship addresses refugee and forced migration, migration and environment, emigration, and population data systems and human rights.
 Dr. Kraly is former editor of the International Migration Review.
 At Colgate University, she instructs in geography, environmental studies and sociology.